-DNCA INVEST - ARCHER MID CAP EUROPE is a sub-fund of the Luxembourg SICAV DNCA Invest managed by DNCA Finance.
+DNCA INVEST - GLOBAL EMERGING EQUITY is a sub-fund of the Luxembourg SICAV DNCA Invest managed by DNCA Finance.

-The Sub-Fund promotes environmental and social characteristics within the meaning of Article 8 of the European Regulation (EU) 2019/2088 known as Sustainable Finance Disclosure (SFDR) and although it does not have sustainable investment as its objective, it contains a minimum share of 15% of sustainable investments.
+The Sub-Fund promotes environmental and social characteristics within the meaning of Article 8 of the European Regulation (EU) 2019/2088 known as Sustainable Finance Disclosure (SFDR) and although it does not have sustainable investment as its objective, it contains a minimum share of 20% of sustainable investments.

-The characteristics promoted by the Sub-Fund are Governance, the Environment as well as social and societal criteria.
+The characteristics promoted by the Sub-Fund are Governance, the Environment and Societal criteria.
 In promoting these characteristics, the Sub-Fund will take into account ESG factors specific to each pillar.

-The Sub-Fund is managed using ABA (Above and Beyond Analysis), an internally developed analysis tool, and a restrictive exclusion policy.
+The Sub-Fund is managed using ABA (Above and Beyond Analysis), an internally developed analysis tool, and a restrictive Exclusion policy.

-The investment strategy applied to the Compartment is based on a selection within the investment universe combining a financial (quantitative and micro-economic) and extra-financial (qualitative) approach following two steps: the selection of issuers according to the financial approach described below and the exclusion of issuers presenting a high risk profile in terms of corporate responsibility or exposed to major controversies.
+The investment strategy applied to the Compartment is based on the selection of the investment universe, combining a financial (quantitative and microeconomic) and non-financial (qualitative) approach in two stages: the selection of issuers according to the financial approach described below, and the exclusion of issuers that present a high risk profile in terms of corporate responsability risk or are exposed to major controversies.

-As such, the Sub-Fund aims to invest at least 80% of its net assets in investments that comply with the environmental and social characteristics it promotes, and 15% of these assets are directly invested in sustainable investments.
+As such, the Sub-Fund aims to invest at least 80% of its net assets in investments that comply with the environmental and social characteristics it promotes, and 20% of these assets are directly invested in sustainable investments.

 To assess whether investments comply with these characteristics, checks are carried out using indicators (e.g. the ABA internal rating method).
-The data used for this purpose comes from public sources and external databases.
+The data used for this purpose comes mainly from public sources and external service provider databases.
 Consequently, there may be limits to the availability and quality of this data.

-In addition, DNCA Finance has implemented a due diligence process for the underlying assets, monitoring for controversies and applying exclusions based on the results of ESG analysis, as well as a shareholder engagement policy as part of its responsible investor approach.
+In addition, DNCA Finance has implemented due diligence on underlying assets by monitoring for controversies and applying exclusions based on the results of ESG analysis, as well as a shareholder engagement policy as part of its responsible investment approach.

-The sub-fund has no benchmark to match the environmental or social characteristics promoted by the financial product.
+The sub-fund does not have a benchmark indicator to meet the environmental or social characteristics promoted by the financial product.